sudoskys/StableDiffusionBook/docs/paint/WebUi/Practicalguide.en.md

 ```
 bad anatomy, bad hands, text, error, missing fingers, extra digit, fewer digits, cropped, worst quality, jpeg artifacts, signature, watermark, username, blurry, bad feet
 ```

-low quality may or may not be added
+low quality can be added or not, if you want to be more flat, please add `3D` to negative hints.

 Size required square.